eser/jsmake/README.md

 ## Quick start

-Execute `npm install jsmake --save-dev` to install jsmake and its dependencies into your project directory.
+Execute `npm install jsmake -g` to install jsmake on your system.

 ## Todo List